adeposting/notes/_pages/2025/06/05/amiga-mod-tracker-format.md

 ## Overview

-The **Amiga MOD** file format is one of the earliest and most influential formats for creating and playing music on personal computers.
+The **Amiga MOD** file format is one of the earliest formats for creating and playing music on personal computers.
 Originally developed for the **Commodore Amiga** in the late 1980s, it stores music created using **tracker software**, which combines pattern-based sequencing with embedded audio samples.

 MOD files encapsulate everything needed to play back a song: samples (instruments), patterns (rows of note events), effects (vibrato, portamento, volume slides, etc.), and playback order.
 The format became a foundational building block for the **demoscene**, **game audio**, and later **chiptune** and **retro-inspired music**.